 It was never a disappointment.

 The allure of Niagara Falls as a tourist destination has certainly waned over the years.
 Now one should have a healthy understanding of irony to appreciate the place fully.
-But the Falls are still sublime (even at night when they run at half flow), and the city remains a place of profound interest for those who don't mind a bit of kitsch and a lot of history.
+But the Falls are still sublime, and the city remains a place of profound interest for those who don't mind a bit of kitsch and a lot of history.